 The Web Resources Collection Program follows principles and techniques of non-intrusive harvesting.
 We attempt to notify all organizations and/or individuals whose websites are selected for archiving.
 We refrain from archiving websites that do not wish to be included in this project and will remove harvested content from the archive upon request by website owner(s).
 More information for website owners is available on our FAQ page.

-Websites selected for our collections are harvested using the Archive-It service from the Internet Archive, which incorporates a version of the open source crawling software Heritrix.
+Websites selected for our collections are harvested using the Archive-It service from the Internet Archive, which incorporates versions of the open source crawling software programs Heritrix and Brozzler.
 Depending on collection guidelines and the nature of individual websites, websites may be recaptured at regularly scheduled intervals, such as semi-annual or quarterly.

 DESCRIPTION AND ACCESS

 Archived websites will remain freely available to the public via CUL's Archive-It partner page, where website-level metadata is added to allow browsing and full-text search.
 Additionally for some collections archived websites receive individual catalog records in CLIO (the online library catalog for Columbia University Libraries) and in OCLC's Worldcat database with links to both the live websites and the archived content.